reidmorrison/symmetric-encryption/README.md

 Symmetric Encryption uses OpenSSL to encrypt and decrypt data, and can therefore expose all the encryption algorithms supported by OpenSSL.

+## Upgrading from earlier versions to SymmetricEncryption V3

+In version 3 of SymmetricEncryption, the following changes have been made that may have backward compatibility issues:

+* SymmetricEncryption.decrypt no longer rotates through all the decryption keys when previous ciphers fail to decrypt the encrypted string.
+  In a very small, yet significant number of cases it was possible to decrypt data using the incorrect key.
+Clearly the data returned was garbage, but it still returned a string of data instead of throwing an exception.
+  See SymmetricEncryption.cipher_selector= to supply your own custom logic to determine the correct cipher to use when the encrypted string does not have a header and multiple ciphers are defined.

+* #encode and #decode have been moved from low-level ciphers and into SymmetricEncryption.
+  Does not affect existing calls to the commonly used SymmetricEncryption.encrypt and SymmetricEncryption.decrypt methods.

+* Configuration file format prior to V1 is no longer supported

+* New configuration option has been added to support setting encryption keys from environment variables

+* Cipher.parse_magic_header! now returns a Struct instead of an Array

+* New config options :encrypted_key and :encrypted_iv to support setting the encryption key in environment variables

 ## Security

 Many solutions that encrypt data require the encryption keys to be stored in the